Dr. Nick Touran, Ph.D., P.E.,

 52 - Navy interest in nuclear started really when

-one such design project to lengthen cycle length in remote operation
+invented by one such design project to lengthen cycle length in remote

 W Zinn apparently couldn’t work with Rickover for long

 63 - occupational limit was 100 mrem/day back then.

 Mice were dosed to see dose response.
 Wonder how that worked out.

 started with guys like Weinberg writing that civilians should control nuclear

 stuff, but later got captured by anti-nuclear activists and viewed nuclear as

 67 - ORNL in 1946 had poor scientific leadership,: the director did not know

 enough to have an idea where nuclear enterprise should go.